Skip to main content

 Penguins

-Tasmania is home to the world’s smallest penguin, the fairy penguin.
+Tasmania is home to the world’s smallest penguin, the fairy penguin (aka little penguin).
 Watching these little birds return to shore at dusk is a Tasmanian winter highlight.
-Bicheno on the east coast is a prime spot, with Cod Rock Point offering ocean views and beach access for penguin-watching at sunset - it's extra special when they parade straight through the accommodation's gardens.
-At The Cove Tasmania, near Devonport, you can enjoy a private penguin procession while sipping complementary Devils Corner pinot.
+Bicheno on the east coast is a prime spot for penguin-watching at sunset.
+At The Cove Tasmania, near Devonport, you can enjoy a private penguin procession as they return to their burrows near your accommodation.
 Stanley also offers rich opportunities to see these feathered cuties.
-After conquering the Nut during the day, relax at the Ship Inn with a glass of muscat as you view the nightly penguin march.
+After conquering the Nut during the day, relax at the Ship Inn after viewing the nightly penguin march.

 Wombats

 If you’ve always wanted to meet a cuddly wombat – and let’s be honest, who hasn’t – then winter is your best bet.
 These adorable creatures are more active during the day in winter as the cool weather encourages them to venture out.
-You can meet and feed wombats during the night tour at Bonorong Wildlife Sanctuary.
-Take one for a wombat walk at East Coast Natureworld, where you join the keepers in giving the wombats breakfast and a daily health check.
-For a chance to see them in the wild, head to wombat hotspots like Maria Island, Cradle Mountain, Walls of Jerusalem and Flinders Island, or get the low down from our wombat guide.
+You can meet and feed wombats at Bonorong Wildlife Sanctuary.
+Add a wombat encounter to your East Coast Natureworld experience– baby devil, echidna and sugar glider meet-cutes are also available.
+For a chance to see them in the wild, head to wombat hotspots like Cradle Mountain, Walls of Jerusalem, Flinders Island, and Maria Island or get the low down from our wombat guide.
+Please help the wildlife stay wild by keeping your distance.
+Never feed or touch native animals.

 A silhouette of a tree stands against a starry night sky reflecting in a nearby lake.